sap-tutorials/sap-build-apps/tutorials/codejam-03-cart-page/codejam-03-cart-page.md

 ### Create data variable
-Now that you you have defined the connection to the CAP service, let's create a data variable, which will automatically include the logic for making the call as well as holding the retrieved data.
+Now that you have defined the connection to the CAP service, let's create a data variable, which will automatically include the logic for making the call as well as holding the retrieved data.

 1. Navigate to the **Cart** page by clicking on the **Home pages** link on the upper-left corner, below the app name.